 Using these resources ensures taxpayers receive accurate information when dealing with levy actions.

-Generally, the Department of Revenue cannot levy your account for another person’s tax debt.
+Generally, the Department of Revenue cannot levy your account for another person's tax debt.
 However, joint accounts are different.
-The state may impose the entire balance if you share an account with someone who owes taxes.
+The state may levy the entire balance if you share an account with someone who owes taxes.
 The non-liable account holder must prove ownership of their portion to recover funds.
 Documentation, such as bank statements, is usually required.